dionhut/ghost-s3-file-store/README.md

 # Ghost S3 File Storage Plug-in

-Ghost 0.11.5
+Ghost 0.11.5+

-Once installed allows a ghost user to upload files directly to AWS S3 from the Ghost editor.
+Once installed allows a ghost user to upload files directly to AWS S3 from the Ghost editor without any changes to ghost source.
 This is especially useful when deploying Ghost in AWS directly on EC2 instances or Docker Containers where storing files to local disk isn't desirable when multiple instances of